nmmsv/cse185-spring18-week3/CSE185_Week3_PartI.md

 ```

 Use Python again to make a PDF of the histogram, and include both pdfs (before and after correction) in
 your lab report.
-Answer the IClicker question before moving on.

 ## 5. Collect data on corrected reads, calculate genome size

 Use `wc -l` on the corrected fastq files to see how many reads are left.

 Open the corrected histogram and find where the new “valley point” is.
 Record this in your lab
 notebook.
 Also, record the multiplicity (or bin) of the first “peak” after that valley.
+Answer the IClicker question before moving on.

 In addition to replacing basecalls that are likely erroneous, `Corrector_HA` also trimmed data with
 particularly low quality scores.
 We will need to know the average read length of our corrected files, so
 use the `awk` command below on the corrected data to calculate it for each corrected file, record the
-results, then average the two results.
+results.

 ```shell
 awk 'NR%4==2{sum+=length($0)}END{print sum/(NR/4)}' input.fastq